THE MOUTHWATERING HARMONY OF...CHINESE CUISINE

 Taste of Chinese Dishes

 The role of rice is very important in China — particularly as a major food staple for people from rice farming areas in Southern China, who turn these fluffy white grains into congee (a type of rice pudding) for breakfast.

 When visiting a friend in China you’ll certainly be served a pot of tea — as their national beverage it’s an essential part of being a good host.

 In China, the roundness of the full moon means ‘togetherness’ and is very special.
 During the Mid-Autumn Festival the harvest moon is at its fullest which is cause for celebration!

-THE SIGNATURE FLAVOUR OF THE CHINESE CUISINE
+THE SIGNATURE FLAVOUR OF THE CHINESE INGREDIENTS

 Dark & light soy sauce